ROMEROLUIS15/ROMEROLUIS15/README.md

 ## What I Do

 - Build AI Agents and LLM-powered applications for real-world workflows.
-- Design anti-hallucination architectures and hybrid AI systems that combine deterministic logic with language models.
+- Design anti-hallucination architectures and AI systems that combine deterministic logic with language models.
 - Develop RAG systems using PostgreSQL, pgvector, semantic search, and conversational memory.
 - Architect scalable backend platforms with Node.js, TypeScript, Python, PostgreSQL, Redis, and serverless infrastructure.
 - Build multi-tenant SaaS platforms with strong data isolation and security controls.